qxdFox/DDNet-Client-List/README.md

 - Chillerbot-ux is one of, if not the first client to feature Chat Commands and a Warlist made by [chillerbot](https://github.com/chillerbot)
 - Chillerbot has alot of features that dont fit in a client like DDNet.
-- It's main feature is the Warlist but it also has features like auto reply, tabbed out reply, skin stealer and more.
+- It's main features are the Warlist and the Chat Automation but it also offers features like Skin Stealer and.

 ### [A-Client](https://github.com/qxdFox/Aiodob-Client-DDNet)

 - Aiodob Client is a client that is supposed to be a *whacky* open source version of cactus client made by [qxdFox](https://github.com/qxdFox/)
 - It has features *copied* from T-client and chillerbot to sort of make a public version of cactus.
-- its main features are the same as T-Clients and Chillerbots, but also features like Freeze kill or Auto Kill, which kills the player if an enemy is sitting ontop of you while you are frozen.
+- its main features are the same as T-Clients and Chillerbots, but also features like Freeze kill or Auto Kill.

 ### [DDNet-sm64](https://github.com/headshot2017/ddnet-sm64)